 His current projects focus on African American HIV serodiscordant couples, African American men who have sex with men, African American heterosexual men, Xhosa-speaking heterosexual men and adolescents in South Africa, and adolescents in school, church, and clinical settings in Botswana.
 Dr. Jemmott is also exploring the role that ICTs such as mobile phones, iPads, etc., might be able to play in influencing health behaviors amongst the above-mentioned populations.

-Professor Jemmott's research focuses on health communication and behavior, HIV prevention, behavioral interventions, sexual risk behavior, cultural influences on risk-reduction, violent behavior among adolescents, theories of health behavior, and design and methodology.
+John B. Jemmott's research focuses on health communication and behavior, physical activity, HIV prevention, behavioral interventions, sexual risk behavior, cultural influences on risk-reduction, violent behavior among adolescents, theories of health behavior, and design and methodology.